-A Themed Family School Unit Study for Morning Baskets
+A Themed Family Style Unit Study for Morning Basket Time and more

 These activities are a part of a series of posts about Astronomy and Astronauts.
 This planets and outer space unit study is for a family style Charlotte Mason morning basket time.
 Each weekly theme has activities for Primary (preschool to 2nd grade), Intermediate (3rd to 5th grade), and Secondary (6th grade and up).
 There are four weekly themes for this Astronomy and Astronauts unit study:

 Some links in this post may be affiliate links.
 This means that if you click on them, I may make a tiny commission, at no extra cost to you.

 The Planets by Gail Gibbons is a wonderful resource for learning about the planets of our solar system.
 Look for the fourth edition of this book to have the most up to date information about Pluto’s status as a dwarf planet.